KemoPanzah/decore_Base/README.md

 #### Model
 The model defines the data to work with.
 Each model is linked to a Base and is based on peewee ORM.
 To learn more about peewee ORM, visit [peewee](http://docs.peewee-orm.com/en/latest/).

-## Api Refernez
+## Api reference
-To create a GUI with decore Base, one decorates functions in the source code according to the default of the processing process. which must be imported beforehand with 'from decore_base import decore'.
+To create a GUI with decore Base, you decorate functions in the source code according to the default of the processing process. which must be imported beforehand with 'from decore_base import decore'.

 The decore module contains those functions that are needed to create the metadata for the decore front application.